polyforest/jsdoc-tsimport-plugin/README.md

 ### Known Limitations

 In Webstorm, the Typescript import syntax is only partially supported.
 It will not type hint for local files this way.
-However, the JSDoc module syntax is entirely unsupported, and will show error markers, so this is still an improvement.
+However, the JSDoc module syntax is entirely unsupported and shows error markers, so this is still an improvement.

 ### References